-- 71. Calculation of the Budget Neutrality Limits and How They Are Applied.
+- 66. Calculation of the Budget Neutrality Limits and How They Are Applied.
+For each DY, two annual limits are calculated: one for the FP component of the Demonstration and one for the IPC and Resource Mother component of the Demonstration, as described in STCs 67 and 69 below.
 To calculate the budget neutrality limits for the demonstration, separate annual budget limits are determined for each DY on a total computable basis.
 Each annual budget limit is the sum of one or more components: per capita components, which are calculated as a projected without-waiver PMPM cost times the corresponding actual number of member months, and aggregate components, which project fixed total computable dollar expenditure amounts.
 The annual limits for all DYs are then added together to obtain a budget neutrality limit for the entire demonstration period.
 The federal share of this limit will represent the maximum amount of FFP that the state may receive during the demonstration period for the types of demonstration expenditures described below.
-The federal share will be calculated by multiplying the total computable budget neutrality expenditure limit by the appropriate Composite Federal Share. - 72.
+The federal share will be calculated by multiplying the total computable budget neutrality expenditure limit by the appropriate Composite Federal Share. - 67.
 Main Budget Neutrality Test.
-The Main Budget Neutrality Test allows the state to show that approval of the demonstration has not resulted in Medicaid costs to the federal government that are greater than what the federal government's Medicaid costs would likely have been absent the demonstration, and that federal Medicaid "savings" have been achieved sufficient to offset the additional projected federal costs resulting from expenditure authority.
-The table below identifies the MEGs that are used for the Main Budget Neutrality Test.
-MEGs designated as "WOW Only" or "Both" are components used to calculate the budget neutrality expenditure limit.
-MEGs that are indicated as "WW Only" or "Both" are counted as expenditures against the budget neutrality expenditure limit.
-In addition, any expenditures in excess of the limit from Hypothetical Budget Neutrality Tests count as expenditures under the Main Budget Neutrality Test.
-The Composite Federal Share for this test is calculated based on all MEGs indicated as "Both."
-The Main Budget Neutrality Test allows the state to show that the expenditures for the IPC components of the demonstration are below the annual budget limit for the IPC components set as described below. - a.
+The Main Budget Neutrality Test allows the state to show that demonstration waivers and expenditure authorities granted have not resulted in increased costs to Medicaid, and that expenditures for the IPC components of the demonstration are below the annual budget limit for the IPC components set as described below. - a.
 The aggregate financial cap for the IPC component is determined by applying state historical enrollment and cost trend rates to obtain annual budget limits for demonstration years ten (10) through twenty (20).
-The budget neutrality limit is determined using a births averted model, under which demonstration expenditures for the IPC MEG are not to exceed the total cost of pregnant women and infants under one (1) year of age absent the births averted by the demonstration, summed.
+The budget neutrality limit is determined using a births averted model, under which demonstration expenditures for the IPC MEG are not to exceed the total cost of pregnant women and infants under one (1) year of age absent the births averted by the demonstration, summed. - b.
 The budget neutrality limit for the IPC component will be for the total computable cost of \$28,087,172,280, for the life of the demonstration, which is the sum of the ten (10) annual components shown in Tables 4 and 5 below.
 If the state chooses to operate the demonstration for fewer than ten (10) years, then the budget neutrality limit will be reduced on a pro rata basis to reflect the shortened approval period, and budget neutrality will be assessed based on the shortened period.